top of page

 • Use ear defenders for children who may benefit

-• Use of the sensory space and equipment
+• Use of sensory equipment

 • Support from the Sensory service